Cryogenic Protective Clothing

 Extreme Cold and Frostbite

-Three types of protection are related to PPE related to handling cryogenic materials as laid about by EN 511, the European glove standard that applies to gloves that protect against convective and contact cold levels.
+Three types of protection are related to handling cryogenic materials as laid about by EN 511, the European standard that applies to gloves that protect against convective and contact cold levels.
 Resistance for cryogenic protective clothing and PPE for convective cold is measured in performance levels cold temperatures are transferred.
-Resistant to contact cold is measured in performance levels against the gloves contact with the cold object.
-Permeability to water is the other performance level for protection in cryogenic gloves related to the glove's resistant to water.
+Resistance to contact cold is measured in performance levels against the gloves contact with the cold object.
+Permeability to water is the other performance level for protection related to the glove's resistance to water.

 The performance levels for convective and contact cold range from 0-4, based on tests of temperature drop and energy used to keep wearers hand warm in contact with cold.
 When working with cryogenic liquids such as nitrogen, waterproof gloves are recommended over water resistant cryogenic gloves for protection for immersion.